-Corbyn And Brexit Turmoil Lead 7 MPs To Quit U.K.'s Labour Party
+7 Lawmakers Quit U.K. Labour Party Over Alleged Anti-Semitism And Brexit Approach

-Seven members of British parliament have quit the Labour Party, blaming its leader, Jeremy Corbyn, for letting anti-Semitism to flourish and failing to support an alternative plan as a no-deal Brexit looms.
+Seven members of Britain's Parliament quit the main opposition Labour Party on Monday, accusing its leader, Jeremy Corbyn, of letting anti-Semitism flourish and failing to support a plan to hold another referendum on Brexit.

-"This has been a very difficult, painful but necessary decision," Luciana Berger, one of the seven MPs who have resigned, told reporters at a press conference Monday.
+"This has been a very difficult, painful but necessary decision," Luciana Berger, one of the seven legislators who have resigned, told reporters at a press conference Monday.

 Europe